GithubUserAccountAmazing/ShortScript/README.md

 ## Features and Limitations

-- The script currently works best for JavaScript code.
-Other languages may have different comment symbols that the script does not remove.
+- The script currently works best for JavaScript, Python, Bash (languages that use "//" and "#" as comment symbols).
-- A future enhancement could be to automatically detect the code language and apply the appropriate rules.

 ## Disclaimer